 - Industrial development, trade opportunities and innovation with renewable energy in Turkey

-- Improving air quality and reducing health costs through renewable energy in Turkey
+- Improving people’s health and unburdening the health system through renewable energy in Turkey